simonchen/atlx/README.md

 #### CDialogx
 Create model / modeless dialog and processing generic events.

+## Utility Classes

+#### String

+- CString, CStringA, CStringW
+They intend to be used in processing of TEXT string at ending of zero

+- string
+This intends to be used in processing of SINGLE BYTE(CHAR)

 ## Compilation environment
 - VisualStudio 2005 or higher version (2013,2015,2017)
 - Windows SDK